cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

   -q,--quiet               Turns off logging.
   -n,--node-id NODE-ID     The Hydra node identifier used on the Hydra network.
-                           It is important to have a unique identifier in order to be able distinguish between connected peers.
+                           It is important to have a unique identifier in order to be able to distinguish between connected peers.
   -h,--host IP             Listen address for incoming Hydra network
                            connections. (default: 127.0.0.1)
   -p,--port PORT           Listen port for incoming Hydra network connections.